What Is PLM? Product Lifecycle Management Career Guide

 • Engineering expertise: As a product manager, it's essential to understand how the technology that powers your product works because it can help you make better decisions.
 Having a fundamental understanding of mechanical design and simulation can be highly beneficial.

-According to Glassdoor, the average base salary for a product lifecycle manager in the US is $94,257 annually [1].
-Product lifecycle managers also reported an average yearly additional pay of $21,186.
-Additional pay may represent commissions, profit-sharing, and bonuses.
-Combined, these figures equal an average yearly wage of $115,442.
+According to Glassdoor, the average base salary for a product lifecycle manager in the US is $100,773 annually [1].
+Product lifecycle managers also reported an average additional pay of $21,186 for a total salary of $131,866.
 Your salary may be influenced by factors like experience level, industry type, company, and location.

 How to become a product lifecycle manager